Courses Available Online, Virtually and Classroom

 Employers must give unrestricted access to external and internal expert auditors to keep their cost-effectiveness, independence, and objectivity under review.

-The consequences for poor health and safety practices can be catastrophic.
+The consequences of poor health and safety practices can be catastrophic.
 Financial, reputation, and moral consequences await any organisation that commits safety violations.
-Corrective actions are also a necessity when hazards are identified, as organisations could fall into the trap of repeatedly making the same mistakes.
+Corrective actions are also a necessity when hazards and potential risks are identified, as organisations could fall into the trap of repeatedly making the same mistakes.

 In summary, everyone is responsible for creating and maintaining workplace health and safety responsibilities to some degree.
 It’s a constant pursuit and team effort.
 Collaboration between employers and employees in decision and action is the foundation upon which this is built.
 At Astutis, people are at the centre of everything we do, and we implore you to prioritise safety in your organisation.
 Fundamentally, this will help create the most secure and productive environment for the business and its people.